Home student assessment

 Any award will be based on your financial need above the notional income only.

-You will receive an email shortly after completing the form with an application attached and details on how to apply.
+You will receive an email shortly after completing the form with a link to the online application.

 Your application will be reviewed by a trained assessor from our Funding Team and you will be notified of the outcome via email to your university email account.
 Assessments can take up to 4 weeks to complete from the point of submission depending on the time of year and the number of applications to assess.